open-stage/blender-dmx-web/content/docs/faq.md

 <li>
 <a id="faq_lasers" href="#faq_lasers" class="uk-accordion-title">Are Lasers supported?</a>
 <div class="uk-accordion-content">Yes.
-BlenderDMX allows to visualize laser
+BlenderDMX Addon allows to visualize laser
 devices.
 The laser fixture definition is based on GDTF.
 By creating a custom GDTF, there is a lot of flexibility of the types of lasers: single beam, multiple beams, zooming, color changing, different shapes and so on.
 See